IRA-linked Sinn Fein becomes Ireland's second-largest party | DW | 11.02.2020

 The victory could see the former political wing of the Irish Republican Army (IRA) — a terrorist organization in the UK and classified as illegal in the Republic — form a government in Ireland.

-During a period known as "The Troubles" the IRA and its carried out a campaign of violence to push its agenda of a united Ireland.
+During a period known as "The Troubles" the IRA and its various formations carried out a campaign of violence to push its agenda of a united Ireland.

+With no party claiming absolute majority, the hunt is now on to find coalition parties to try and reach the 80 seats needed for a majority in the next parliament, set to begin on February 20.

-"We want to talk to anyone who is interested in delivering a program for government," Sinn Fein leader Mary Lou McDonald told national Broadcaster RTE.
+"We want to talk to anyone who is interested in delivering a program for government," Sinn Fein leader Mary Lou McDonald told national Broadcaster RTE, following the result.

-In an impromptu walk in the capital city of Dublin on Monday she said "I may well be the next Taoiseach, yes."
-Taoiseach is the term for the Irish head of government.
+"A government that people relate to, that is in tune with the realities of people's day-to-day lives, not one that is aloof and adrift from the experiences of citizens."

+Sinn Fein has already begun talks with several smaller left-wing parties but forming a coalition government with the larger parties is set to be more difficult.

 -